ObserveRTC/schemas/npm-samples-lib/README.md

-totalRoundTripTime | The sum of RTT measurements belongs to the corresponded synchronization source fractionLost | The receiver reported fractional lost belongs to the corresponded synchronization source roundTripTimeMeasurements | The total number of calculated RR measurements received on this source framesDropped | The total number of frames reported to be lost by the remote endpoit on the corresponded RTP stream relayedSource | True if the corresponded media source is remote, false otherwise (or null depending on browser and version) width | The width, in pixels, of the last frame originating from the media source height | The height, in pixels, of the last frame originating from the media source
+totalRoundTripTime | The sum of RTT measurements belongs to the corresponded synchronization source fractionLost | The receiver reported fractional lost belongs to the corresponded synchronization source roundTripTimeMeasurements | The total number of calculated RR measurements received on this source framesDropped | The total number of frames reported to be lost by the remote endpoint on the corresponded RTP stream relayedSource | True if the corresponded media source is remote, false otherwise (or null depending on browser and version) width | The width, in pixels, of the last frame originating from the media source height | The height, in pixels, of the last frame originating from the media source